 Immediately after President Trump took office, he told his cabinet members to prioritize bringing home Americans who’ve been wrongfully detained or held hostage in foreign countries.

-*UPDATE: Trump has helped secure the release of nearly 20 Americans.
+*UPDATE: Trump has helped secure the release at least 20 Americans.

 3/2/17: Sabrina De Sousa, a former CIA agent was set to be extradited from Portugal to Italy over the kidnapping of a Muslim cleric before an “extraordinary” effort by the Trump administration back in March won her a last-minute reprieve.